keu/docs/learn/connections-dbt.md

 </head>

-Databricks provides a web-based platform for working with Spark.
+dbt Cloud is a web-based platform for working with dbt Core.

 :::tip
 If you are using `dbt-core`, you do not need a `dbt` connection.
 Refer to [Orchestrate dbt-core Jobs with Airflow](https://docs.astronomer.io/learn/airflow-dbt).